There is no getting around documentation. It is indispensable to patient care.

 Failing to document not only undermines patient care, but also makes nurses more vulnerable to legal claims.

 Is the patient’s condition deteriorating?
-No one knows because no one perceives that the measurement values are, indeed, sinking more than they should.
+No one knows, because no one notices that the measurement values have changed considerably after the morning round.

 Documentation enables better care both now and in the future.